kunegis/stu/README.md

 # Stu - Build Automation

-This is Stu, a build tool similar to Make, but with two features that set it apart:
+This is Stu, a build tool in the spirit of Make, but with two features that set it apart:

 * Parametrized rules:  Like GNU Make's '%' character, but there can be multiple parameters, and they have names.
 The syntax is '$NAME',